Sidd-the-kid163/RoomComplete/README.md

-Added a column for title using mySQL migration and adding a background.
+Added a column for title using mySQL migration and added a background.